Kolkata–Jaynagar Weekly Express

 The Kolkata–Jaynagar Weekly Express is an Express train belonging to Eastern Railway zone that runs between Kolkata and Jaynagar in India.
 It is currently being operated with 13135/13136 train numbers on a weekly basis.

 Service

-The 13135/Kolkata–Jaynagar Weekly Express has an average speed of 130 km/hr and covers 619 km in 14h 5m.
-13136/Jaynagar–Kolkata Weekly Express has an average speed of 134 km/hr and covers 619 km in 15h 5m.
+The 13135/Kolkata–Jaynagar Weekly Express has an average speed of 130 km/h and covers 619 km in 14h 5m.
+13136/Jaynagar–Kolkata Weekly Express has an average speed of 134 km/h and covers 619 km in 15h 5m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard LHB rakes with max speed of 140 kmph.
+The train has standard LHB rakes with a max speed of 140 km/h.
 The train consists of 20 coaches: